sovrin-foundation/protocol/README.md

 Some agents have endpoints.
 These agents can serve as simple message proxies or perform more sophisticated actions.

 There are two types of agents: Edge Agents, and Cloud Agents.

+**TODO: reconcile with description found elsewhere**

 Agents hold keys which are authorized for certain types of activity.
 This allows the Agent owner to assign low privileges to lower trust Cloud Agents, and higher privileges to higher trust Edge Agents.
 Some privileges may require multiple keys held by different agents, including agents of trusted associates, to perform certain types of activities.
 For example, perhaps a funds transfer of greater than $10,000 USD would require two of four keys (phone, tablet, notebook, and Alice's partner, Bob).

 Reference diagrams found here: [DIDs, Credentials and Agents slides](https://docs.google.com/presentation/d/1oz1uB7y4J6GuqlmzyRmqrAwNiQQaWXs1LuHfFayAnwI)

-TODO: pull diagrams into this doc.
+**TODO: pull diagrams into this doc.**

 ## The Intersections of Dimensions